This section lists and documents the available task kinds.

 The nightly l10n kind repacks a specific nightly build (from the same source code) in order to provide localized versions of the same source.

-The nightly l10n signing kind takes artifacts from the nightly-l10n kind and passes them to signing servers to have their contents signed appropriately, based on an appropriate signing format.
-One signing job is created for each nightly-l10n job (usually chunked).
+The shippable l10n signing kind takes artifacts from the shippable-l10n kind and passes them to signing servers to have their contents signed appropriately, based on an appropriate signing format.
+One signing job is created for each shippable-l10n job (usually chunked).

 Source-tests are tasks that run directly from the Gecko source.
 This can include linting, unit tests, source-code analysis, or measurement work.
 While source-test tasks run from a source checkout, it is still possible for them to depend on a build artifact, though often they do not.